anuvirtane/melody_markov/documentation/testing.md

 # Testing of project

 Currently project contains unit tests for Trie functionality.
+Also pylint is used.

 ## Coverage of unit tests